ARMmbed/uvisor/docs/api/QUICKSTART.md

 ~/code/uvisor-example/BUILD/K64F/GCC_ARM/uvisor-example.bin
 ```

-Re-flash the device and press the reset button.
+Reflash the device and press the reset button.
 The device LED should be blinking as in the previous case.

 ---

 If you enable uVisor in the `blinky` app as it was written above, you will not get any particular security feature.
 All code and resources share the same security context, which we call the *main box*.

-A lot happens under the hood, though.
-All the user code now runs in unprivileged mode, and the systems services like the `NVIC` APIs or the OS SVCalls are routed through the uVisor.
+A lot happens unseen, though.
+All the user code now runs in unprivileged mode, and the systems services such as the `NVIC` APIs and the OS SVCalls are routed through the uVisor.

 ## Add a secure box
 [Go to top](#overview)